guptaanushka2306-lgtm/Global-superstore-sales-performance/README.md

 ## Data Cleaning & Processing

-Before building the dashboard, the dataset was cleaned and pre-processed in Microsoft Excel to ensure accuracy and consistency.
+- Before building the dashboard, the dataset was cleaned and pre-processed in Microsoft Excel to ensure accuracy and consistency.
 The main steps included:

-Removing duplicate and irrelevant records.
+- Removing duplicate and irrelevant records.

-Handling missing and null values.
+- Handling missing and null values.

-Standardizing formats (dates, currency, category names).
+- Standardizing formats (dates, currency, category names).

-Creating calculated fields such as profit and discount impact.
+- Creating calculated fields such as profit and discount impact.

-Ensuring data accuracy and consistency before importing into Power BI.
+- Ensuring data accuracy and consistency before importing into Power BI.

 # Tools and Technologies

-## Excel:
-(for data cleaning and preprocessing)
+## Excel: (for data cleaning and preprocessing)

-## Power BI:
-(for visualization and dashboard creation)
+## Power BI: (for visualization and dashboard creation)

-## Dataset:
-Global Superstore (50K+ records)
+## Dataset: Global Superstore (50K+ records)

+Dashboard Interaction <a href